Stancoo/contrastive_loss/README.md

 `python3 main_inf.py`

 First lets check the main group.
-For this we keep `"dtheta": 2.0` and change name the output folder to `res_native`:
+For this we keep `"dtheta": 2.0` and change name the output folder to `res_native` (all folder names are fully arbitrary):

 ```
 "dtheta": 2.0,